adamshostack/4QuestionFrame/README.md

 * Simplified the wording.
 * I'll regularly ask "did we do a good enough job?"
 The goal is not to do a good job at threat modeling, but to drive improvement to a system.

+People will sometimes phrase the first question "what are we _building_" rather than _working on_.
+The "building" frame draws people towards a waterfall approach with the attendant problems.

 There's a [60 second video](https://youtu.be/Yt0PhyEdZXU) that introduces the questions.

 If you need a license, please treat it as CC-BY.
 Please call it "Shostack's 4 Question Frame for Threat Modeling."